ecmwf-lab/climetlab-s2s-ai-challenge/README.md

 ### Forecast input
 The `forecast-input` dataset consists also in data from three different models : ECMWF (ecmf), ECCC (cwao), NCEP (eccc), for different dates.
 These data are forecast data.
-This could be used the input for applying the ML models in order to generate the output which is submitted for the competition.
+This could be used the input for applying the ML models in order to generate the output which is submitted for the challenge.
 Using data from earlier date that 2020/01/01 is also allowed during the prediction phase.
 The forecast start dates in this dataset are from 2020/01/02 to 2020/12/31.
   - For all 3 models :